LorduFreeman/foundry-lordudice/README.md

 ## License
 This work is licensed under the MIT License: https://mit-license.org This work is licensed under Foundry Virtual Tabletop [EULA - Limited License Agreement for module development](https://foundryvtt.com/article/license/).

+## To do:
+- Add Changelog
+- Webp compression